-The International Organisation of La Francophonie (IOF)
+The International organization of La Francophonie

-- Conference of Heads of State and Government
+- Conference of Heads of State and Government (Summit of La rancophonie)

 - Ministerial Conference (CMF)